Skip to content

 What Does the Data Say About AI ROI in SAP?

-A survey of 1,600 executives across eight countries found that organisations currently see a 16% average return on AI investments, expected to nearly double within two years (SAP/Oxford Economics, 2025).
-From the same study: 94% of leaders report AI enhances innovation, and 87% say it improves customer engagement.
+A survey of 1,600 executives across eight countries found organisations currently see a 16% average return on AI investments, expected to nearly double within two years (SAP/Oxford Economics, 2025).
+From the same study: 94% report AI improving innovation, 87% say it improves customer engagement.

-The broader enterprise picture shows similar patterns.
-McKinsey’s 2025 survey found that 88% of enterprises use AI, but only about 6% qualify as “AI high performers” — those attributing more than 5% of EBIT to AI (McKinsey, 2025).
-The gap between the 88% and the 6% is where measurement discipline separates winners from everyone else.
+The broader picture tells a similar story.
+McKinsey’s 2025 survey found 88% of enterprises use AI, but only about 6% qualify as “AI high performers” (attributing more than 5% of EBIT to AI) (McKinsey, 2025).
+That gap between 88% adoption and 6% high performance?
+That’s where measurement discipline separates winners from everyone else.

-Deloitte’s 2026 State of AI survey added nuance: 66% of organisations report productivity gains from AI, but only 34% use it for deep transformation (Deloitte, 2026).
-The 37% stuck at “surface level” typically can’t prove ROI because they never established measurement frameworks.
+Deloitte’s 2026 State of AI survey added colour: 66% report productivity gains from AI, but only 34% use it for deeper transformation (Deloitte, 2026).
+The 37% stuck at surface level typically can’t prove ROI because they never set up proper measurement.
+They’re flying blind and calling it progress.

 AI ROI in SAP: Current vs Projected0%5%10%15%20%25%6.8%12.2%SAP Gen AIIBM IBV, 202416%~30%Overall AI ROIOxford Econ, 202520%16%Profit Marginmature vs peersCurrentProjectedMature AI usersPeers